camunda-community-hub/process-execution-automator/doc/loadtestscenario/Tutorial.md

 200 orders must be processed every 30 seconds.
 An order contains multiple sub-searchs.
 This may vary from 10 to 20.

-To check the peak, the test will consider the number of sub-search is 20.
+The test will consider the number of sub-searchers to be 20 to reach the peak.
 The user task will be simulated to accept each request in less than 2 seconds.